nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 For a long time, NN with many layers cannot be solve in reasonable time due to a so-called vanishing gradient problem.
 This is because when there are many layers, the partial derivatives with respect to the early layers become too small.
 This problem limited the early NN research to shadow network structures.
-From 2006, special NN structures have been proposed, which are deep (with many layers) and somewhat easier to train due to their designs.
+From 2006, progress has been made to efficiently train NNs which are deep (with many layers) and somewhat easier to train due to their designs.
 Two examples are convolutional neural network (CNN) and recurrent neural network (RNN).

+## CNN and RNN

 CNN plays an important role in computer vision.
 It was proposed in the early 90's and was motivated by the mechanisms in the visual neuroscience.